-2. Continue north until you reach the castle car park, cross the car park and enter the hillfort using steps up and over the ancient ramparts.
+2. Continue north until you reach Woodbury Castle car park, cross the car park and enter the hillfort using steps up and over the ancient ramparts Find the information boards - Can you find out when people would have lived here and imagine what it would have looked like?